-Two things set Marietta's music program apart from what you'll find at other schools — the sheer number of opportunities you will have to perform, and the strength of our faculty.
+Two things set Marietta's music program apart from what you will find at other schools: the sheer number of opportunities you will have to perform, and the strength of our faculty.
 From choirs to applied lessons to full-scale musical productions, you can express yourself musically and cultivate your talents — and it all starts your freshman year.
-Along the way, you'll receive thorough preparation for graduate school or a career as a musician by studying and working closely with professors, who are active performers themselves.
+Along the way, you'll receive thorough preparation for graduate school or a career as a musician by studying and working closely with professors who are active performers themselves.

 Marietta's Department of Music offers three programs:

 Bachelor of Arts in Music

 The Bachelor of Arts in Music program offers a well-rounded music education and the chance to focus on areas such as performance, composition, or historical research.
 After completing the required core courses, you can develop an elective program that reinforces the fields of music that interest you most.
 This combination helps to prepare you for work in the music profession or for graduate school.

 The Bachelor of Music in Music Performance is a selective program designed to allow students to pursue in-depth study in the area of instrumental or vocal performance.
 The coursework is designed to guide each student to a better understanding and mastery of their chosen instrument in an environment that provides the individual attention needed to develop both technical and interpretive skills.
 It will also help each student to develop a broad understanding of the field of music and the factors that influence its role in the United States and abroad.
 In addition to their core music courses, students will find many opportunities for performance in both solo and ensemble settings and elective courses organized to help students prepare for continued study at the graduate level.